Johnnyboycurtis/webproject/README.md

 4. Navigate to `C:/`, right-click on `Python37`, and edit `Properties`.
 Under Security, add `IIS AppPool\DefaultAppPool`. `DefaultAppPool` is the default app pool.

-5. Enable wfast-cgi
+5. Enable wfastcgi

-    - Open a CMD terminal as Administrator, and run the command `wfast-cgi enable`.
+    - Open a CMD terminal as Administrator, and run the command `wfastcgi-enable`.

-    - Copy the Python path, and replace the `scriptProcessor="<to be filled in>"` in web-config-template with the Python path returned by `wfast-cgi`.
+    - Copy the Python path, and replace the `scriptProcessor="<to be filled in>"` in web-config-template with the Python path returned by `wfastcgi-enable`.

 6. Edit the remaining settings in `web-config-template` then save it as `web.config` in the `C:/inetpub/wwwroot/` directory.
 It should NOT sit inside `webproject/`.
 Other settings can be modified if `webproject` does NOT sit at `C:/inetpub/wwwroot/`